drupol/master-thesis/src/thesis/2-reproducibility.typ

 are correct.
 Note that, #emph[correct] means that the evaluation has successfully completed without errors.

-#figure(
-  include "../../resources/typst/inputs-and-outputs-part4.typ",
-  caption: [
+#figure(include "../../resources/typst/inputs-and-outputs-part4.typ", caption: [
   The evaluation of inputs into outputs where the input is composed of the program and its parameters and the environment where it is going to be evaluated.
-  ],
-) <inputs-outputs-part4>
+]) <inputs-outputs-part4>

 #definition(term: "Evaluation", name: "def-evaluation")[
   $"eval": (F, I, E) -> R$ is a function that evaluates a function $f$ and its